EoghanDelaney/pands-project/README.md

 # Notes

 After completing this project I believe I have a much better understanding of to code along with the principles of programming.
 I had not prior knowledge of programming and found the module very informative.
-The assignment gave a good insight into how to investigate a dataset without any prior knowledge, what approach to take when analysing,
+The assignment gave a good insight into how to investigate a dataset without any prior knowledge, what approach to take when analyzing,